MuhammedM294/Iteru/README.md

 **A Google Earth Engine-Based Interactive Web Application for Continuously Monitoring the GERD Reservoir in Ethiopia**

+- This work presents an automated processing chain surface water mapping of the GERD reservoir in Ethiopia using Sentinel-1 SAR.
+A user-friendly interactive web application is   built upon this algorithm to allow the public to continuously monitor the waterbody volume variation in this study area.
+The [application](https://share.streamlit.io/muhammedm294/iteruapp) leverages the powerful computational capabilities of Google Earth Engine and its continually updated datasets.

 -   Free software: MIT license